MSc in Occupational Health (Campus Based)

 English Language Requirements: IELTS score of 6.5 within each individual section is required (or TOEFL equivalent).
 Please note IELTs and TOEFL qualifications cannot be more than two years old.
 Scores under 6.5 will not gain admission to the programme.

-An integrated course in occupational health, safety and welfare.
+An integrated course in occupational health, safety and wellbeing.

 The MSc in Occupational Health is a part-time programme which provides a multidisciplinary approach to occupational health and safety management in the workplace, including occupational medicine and hygiene, ergonomics, epidemiology, psychology, public health, risk assessment and management, law and training and development.